jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/Collection-Conf/Log-Monitoring.md

 **(5) Configuration methods for filtering APP or group**

-When the collection configuration is for the part of APPs under a system or the part of groups under an APP, “apps” or “groups” field can be used to filter.
+When the collection configuration is for the part of APPs under a system or the part of groups under an APP, "apps" or "groups" field can be used to filter.
 The specific template is as follows:

 ```json
 {